SaxonRah/flying_pancakes/README.md

 <img src="https://github.com/SaxonRah/flying_pancakes/blob/main/plots/PurePython_RungeKutta_Plot.png" width="401" height="344"> <img src="https://github.com/SaxonRah/flying_pancakes/blob/main/plots/Numpy_RungeKutta_Plot.png" width="401" height="344">

 # Probably mathematically incorrect, but it's close.
 The equations describe the motion of a disc-like projectile in three-dimensional space.
 They take into account forces such as gravity, drag, wind, and lift.
-The trajectory equations describe the position of the disc-like object over time, while the total force equations account for the various forces acting on the disc-like object.
+The trajectory equations describe the position of the disc-like object over time, while the total force equations account for the various forces like spin and gyroscopic effect acting on the disc-like object.

 1. **Initial Velocity Components**:
    - $v_{0x}$: Initial velocity component in the x-direction.